-- Determine ambient water concentrations of pathogens (fecal coliforms and enterococci) and compare these values to marine water quality standards (18 AAC 70). - The goal of the project is to monitor two Tier 1 beaches to determine current conditions and if the beaches meet regulatory limits for contact recreational marine water quality standards.
-The measurement system is designed to produce water pollutant concentration data that are of the appropriate quantity and quality to assess compliance with state water quality standards at a screening level assessment.
+- Determine ambient water concentrations of pathogens (fecal coliforms and enterococci) and compare these values to marine water quality standards (18 AAC 70). - The goal of the project is to monitor six Tier 1 beaches to determine current conditions and if the beaches meet regulatory limits for contact recreational marine water quality standards.
+In addition, the predictive model outputs will be determined using VBeach and will be presented as whether an exceedance is predicted or not.